 SimonMed Imaging and its affiliates have been serving the community for over 30 years.
 Our mission is to provide best-in class affordable care through the use of advanced technology.
 We have patient-focused staff and highly trained medical professionals.

-SimonMed has over 100 convenient locations and provides late night and weekend appointments to accommodate patients.
+SimonMed has over 150 convenient locations across 11 states and provides late night and weekend appointments to accommodate patients.